westonkl/InterviewPrep/README.md

 #### General Technical 'Trivia'

-What is an **Object** and a **Class**, what's the difference between them ?
+What is an **Object** and a **Class**, what's the difference between them?
-A **class** is a template for objects.
+- A **class** is a template for objects.
 A class defines object properties and behaviors, including a valid range of values, and a default value
-An **object** is a member or an "instance" of a class.
-An object has a state in which all of its properties have values that you either explicitly define or that are defined by default settings.
+- An **object** is a member or an "instance" of a class.
+An object has a state in which all of its properties have values that you either explicitly define or that are defined by default

 What are the pillars of OOP?
 	- Abstraction- ability to hide things